Radial-gradient doesn't create perfect circles

 }

-You’d need to not the percentage up a bit to about 56% on the pink for small circles although that circles so small I can’t really see it anyway
+You’d need to up the percentage up a bit to about 56% on the pink for small circles although that circle’s so small I can’t really see it anyway

+Think about it mathematically.
+The 400px circle has a radius of 200px, 0.5% of 200px is 1px, about right to get an anti alias effect.

+The 20px circle’s radius is 10px, 0.5% of that is 0.05px, which is effectively nothing as far as pixels are concerned.